loopbackio/loopback.io/pages/en/lb4/LoopBack-3.x.md

 - What's on the roadmap to achieve functional parity
 - What you can try with the beta release

+## Overview

+At high-level, LoopBack 3.x applications consist of three big "parts"

+  - Persistence layer (this includes talking to backend services like SOAP/REST)
+  - Outwards facing REST API
+  - App-wide setup - Express middleware, boot scripts, etc.

+In the persistence layer, users can contribute the following artifacts:

+  1. Definitions of Model data types (properties, validations)
+  2. Definition of data sources
+  3. Configuration of models (which datasource are they attached to)
+  4. Operation hooks

+At the public API side, users can define:

+  1. Which built-in methods should be exposed (think of `disableRemoteMethodByName`)
+  1. Custom remote methods
+  2. before/after/afterError hooks at application-level
+  3. before/after/afterError hooks at model-level
+  4. before/after/afterError hooks at model method level

+LoopBack Next was intentionally designed to allow users to choose their ORM/persistence solution, and our initial version of @loopback/repository is based on juggler 3.x.
+That makes it possible for users to reuse their existing model definitions, migrating their application incrementally.

 ## Concept/feature mapping

 In Loopback 3.x (and earlier), models were responsible for both accessing data in other systems (databases, SOAP services, etc.) and providing the application's external REST API.
 This made it easy to quickly build a REST interface for an existing database, but difficult to customize the REST API and fine-tune it to the needs of application clients.